quorum1/governance/flows/fm-changes.md

 2. To the best of their knowledge, the updates were in all due compliance with the procedures outlined in Quorum1's Governance Repo.

 The document should also include a full copy of the latest release of the Financial Model.

+After signing, the document should be stored in the Q1 Legal shared drive.